-Abstract.
-Compressing all the energy of a laser pulse into a spatiotemporal focal cube edged by the laser center wavelength will realize the highest intensity of an ultra-intense ultrashort laser, which is called the $\lambda^3$ regime or the $\lambda^3$ laser.
-Herein, we introduced a rotational hyperbolic mirror-an important rotational conic section mirror with two foci-that is used as a secondary focusing mirror after a rotational parabolic mirror to reduce the focal spot size from several wavelengths to a single wavelength by significantly increasing the focusing angular aperture.
-Compared with the rotational ellipsoidal mirror, the first focal spot with a high intensity, as well as some unwanted strong-field effects, is avoided.
-The optimal focusing condition of this method is presented and the enhanced tight focusing for a femtosecond petawatt laser and the $\lambda^3$ laser is numerically simulated, which can enhance the focused intensities of ultra-intense ultrashort lasers for laser physics.
+Compressing all the energy of a laser pulse into a spatiotemporal focal cube edged by the laser center wavelength will realize the highest intensity of an ultra-intense ultrashort laser, which is called as the λ^3 regime or the λ^3 laser.
+Herein, we introduced a rotational hyperbolic mirror - an important rotational conic section mirror with two foci - that is used as a secondary focusing mirror after a rotational parabolic mirror to reduce the focal spot size from several wavelengths to a single wavelength by significantly increasing the focusing angular aperture.
+Comparing with the rotational ellipsoidal mirror, the first focal spot with a high intensity, as well as some unwanted strong-field effects, is avoided.
+The optimal focusing condition of this method is presented and the enhanced tight focusing for a femtosecond Petawatt laser and the λ^3 laser are numerically simulated, which can enhance the focused intensities of ultra-intense ultrashort lasers for laser physics.

-Keywords: ultra-intense ultrashort lasers; beam focusing; focused intensity; hyperbolic mirrors.
+Keywords: ultra-intense ultrashort lasers, beam focusing, focused intensity, hyperbolic mirrors.